Different types of cash flow statements

 Conclusion

-A cash flow statement is an important financial document that helps assess whether a company has sufficient liquid cash to meet its obligations and invest in future growth.
+A cash flow statement is an important financial document that helps assess whether a company has sufficient liquid cash to meet its obligations and invest in future growth, which can also influence business loan eligibility.
 However, it alone cannot give a complete view of the company’s overall performance.
-To understand the broader financial health, one must also review long-term trends using the balance sheet and income statement alongside the cash flow statement.
+To understand the broader financial health, one must also review long-term trends using the balance sheet and income statement alongside the cash flow statement, and use tools such as a business loan EMI calculator to estimate potential repayment commitments.